ekviky/TE-NGS/docs/index.md

 ## Getting started

 Navigate to /scripts where packrat snapshot is built

     $ cd scripts

-First time running R, packrat will build the local library of required packages and dependencies bundled in /packrat/src
+First time launching R, packrat will build the local library of required packages and dependencies bundled in /packrat/src
-launch R

 ensure packrat is on